 With hands washed, they each had a bowl of cookie dough, and set about to make “Joy’s Cookie Recipe”.
-This is a recipe from a fellow school friends Grandma, who is aptly named ‘Joy’ (Joy being a perfect name for the Cookies at Christmas).
+This is a recipe from a fellow school friends Grandma, who is aptly named ‘Joy’ (Joy is a perfect name for the Cookies at Christmas).

-These two ten year olds had loads of fun, and the toddlers even chopped up the glade cherries.
+These two ten-year-olds had loads of fun, and the toddlers even chopped up the glade cherries.

 I think they made nearly 200 Christmas Tree Cookies all up.